java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/02_building-with-intellij-idea.md

 - Documenting code {document}
 - Searching and navigating {navigation}
 - Summary {summary}
-description: "Learn how to code, run, test, debug and document a Java application faster in IntelliJ IDEA."
+description: "Learn how to code, run, test, debug and document a Java application in IntelliJ IDEA."
-last_update: 2024-04-04
+last_update: 2024-04-22
 author: ["MaritvanDijk"]
 ---

 <a id="overview">&nbsp;</a>
 ## Overview
-An IDE (Integrated Development Environment) allows you to quickly build applications, by integrating a source-code editor with the ability to compile and run your code, as well as integration with  tools you’ll need for software development, including build tools, testing and debugging tools, version control, and so on.
-And finally, an IDE will let you search and navigate your codebase in ways your file system won’t.
+An IDE (Integrated Development Environment) allows you to quickly create applications, by combining a source-code editor with the ability to compile and run your code, as well as integration with build, test and debug tools, version control systems, and so on.
+Finally, an IDE will let you search and navigate your codebase in ways your file system won’t.

 One of the [most widely used integrated development environments (IDEs)](https://www.jetbrains.com/lp/devecosystem-2023/java/#java_ide) for Java is IntelliJ IDEA.
 Its user-friendly interface, rich feature set, and vast ecosystem make it an ideal environment for beginners to learn and grow as developers.
 In this tutorial you’ll learn how to use some of its features to simplify your development process and accelerate your learning curve with Java programming.